How to Prepare

 To ensure you have the most comfortable experience possible, we recommend the following:

 Stay Hydrated: Drink plenty of water before you arrive and throughout your stay.
 It's easy to get dehydrated at this altitude, and proper hydration is key to feeling well.
-We have electrolyte packets available in our small general store.
+We have electrolyte packets available in our general store.

 Avoid Caffeine: In the first 24-48 hours, consider limiting your intake of caffeine, as it can contribute to dehydration.